 We are subject to the firm-specific risk sensitive Stress Capital Buffer ("SCB").
 The FRB determines the SCB based on the projected losses under the supervisory severely adverse scenario of each firm subject to CCAR plus four quarters of planned common stock dividends, subject to a floor of 2.5%.
 Under the FRB's capital requirements we must maintain capital ratios above the sum of the regulatory minimum and SCB requirement to avoid restrictions on capital distributions and discretionary bonus payments.
 The FRB utilizes the supervisory stress test to determine our SCB, which is re-calibrated with each biennial supervisory stress test and updated annually to reflect our planned common stock dividends.
-As an institution subject to Category IV standards, we are subject to biennial supervisory stress testing in even-numbered years.
-However, the FRB required us to participate in the 2023 CCAR supervisory stress test to incorporate the effects of the Investors acquisition.
-Our SCB associated with the 2022 supervisory stress test was 3.4%, effective through September 30, 2023, and our SCB associated with the 2023 supervisory stress test is 4.0%, effective October 1, 2023 through September 30, 2024.
+As an institution subject to Category IV standards, we are subject to biennial supervisory stress testing in even-numbered years; however, the FRB required us to participate in the 2023 CCAR supervisory stress test to incorporate the effects of the Investors acquisition.
+Our SCB associated with the 2023 supervisory stress test was 4.0%, effective October 1, 2023 through September 30, 2024.